TomaszGerstel/utility-recorder/README.md

 ## About

 The tool is intended to be used to register utility consumption like for e.g. water or electricity consumption.
-It may also apply to other purposes after some little modifications (can records other things).
+It may also apply to other purposes after some little modifications (can record other things).

 ## Technologies